-Taking prompt action in preparation for incoming weather can be the difference between safety and disaster.
+Taking prompt action to prepare for incoming weather can be the difference between safety and disaster.

 Most tents fall into one of two categories, three-season or four-season.
 These season ratings help inform you of your tent’s intended use and the protection it offers.

 A three-season tent is a lighter tent that typically includes mesh for breathability and a removable rain fly.
-Three season tents are intended to shelter you from rain, low mileage wind, bugs, and animals.
+Three-season tents shelter you from rain, low mileage wind, bugs, and animals.

-These tents aren’t intended for extreme weather such as strong winds or snow.
+These tents aren’t intended for extreme weather like strong winds or snow.

-Four-season tents do not typically include a mesh of any kind or a separate rain fly.
-A four-season tent is intended to shelter you from snow, colder temperatures, and strong winds.
+Four-season tents do not typically include a mesh or a separate rain fly.
+A four-season tent shelters you from snow, colder temperatures, and strong winds.

-While the thought of camping near large animals can be intimidating, animals do not typically try to break into tents unless they have a reason, such as smelling food.
+While camping near large animals can be intimidating, animals do not typically try to break into tents unless they have a reason, such as smelling food.

-The good news is, regardless of how many wild animals you are camping among, you are extremely unlikely to get hurt.
+The good news is that regardless of how many wild animals you are camping among, you are extremely unlikely to get hurt.

-In An Analysis of Deaths at U.S. National Parks, a review of deaths over twelve years at national parks, only eight people died in total from animal attacks.
+In An Analysis of Deaths at U.S. National Parks, a review of deaths over twelve years at national parks, only eight people died from animal attacks.

 Researching the local wildlife and proper food storage are the two most straightforward ways to minimize the risk of animal break-ins.